Kaichi-Nakajima/java-project/README.md

 numOfShortShows, numOfMediumShows and
 numOfLongShows.
-Furthermore, looking at my UML class diagram many classes have an association with the WatchListGui class which could cause coupling and potentially make it difficult to make changes.
-If given more time I would refactor the inner Action classes into their own separate classes to reduce coupling and increase the re-usability and flexibility of the code by making the classes independent of each other.
+Furthermore, looking at my UML class diagram many classes have an association with the WatchListGui class which results in coupling and potentially make it difficult to make changes in the future.
+If given more time I would refactor the inner Action classes into their own separate classes to reduce coupling and increase the re-usability and flexibility of the code.